cgoldber/Cookie-Generator/README.md

 experimentation process, where we used our previous knowledge of cookie-making to inform our final decisions.

-After evaluating all of the new recipe’s fitness, the top half of both the new recipes and the previous generation’s recipes (the first generation uses the inspiring set as the previous generation) crosses over and mutates again, creating a new generation of recipes.
-The number of generations the algorithm runs over is selected by the user.
+After evaluating all of the new recipe’s fitness, the fittest half of both the new recipes and the previous generation’s recipes (the first generation uses the inspiring set as the previous generation) crosses over and mutates again, creating a new generation of recipes.
+After all the generations have executed, the fittest recipe is written into the fittest recipe folder along with its corresponding baking instructions.
-After all the generations have executed, the top recipe is placed into the fittest recipe folder; the algorithm then creates instructions for the recipe by adding in the ingredients in a set string for the recipe.

 Then a spotify playlist for the user based on the emotion to cook with.
 The